edaehn/bitsgalore.github.io/_posts/2018-07-11-crawling-offline-web-content-the-nl-menu-case.md

 - A file is only referenced through a *value* attribute of an *input* element.
 - A file is only referenced through a *src* attribute of a *frame* element.

-Thhis raises the obvious question: can we force *wget* to crawl *all* files in the source directory?
+This raises the obvious question: can we force *wget* to crawl *all* files in the source directory?
 Of course we can!

 ## Wget: use --input-file switch with URL list